 - a workstation in the Mozaik Hub’s coworking space

-- customized professional support in the form of consultation and mentoring
+- customized professional support in the form of consultancy and mentoring

 - shared space for meetings and gatherings